-In the event of death caused by medical negligence, family members may be able to pursue compensation for funeral and burial expenses as well as other damages, such as loss of consortium and lost earnings.
-Over 40 years of service, the Kiley Law Group has recovered hundreds of millions of dollars on behalf of our clients.
+In the event of death caused by medical negligence, family members may be able to pursue compensation for funeral and burial expenses, as well as other damages, such as loss of consortium and lost earnings.
+With over 40 years of service, the Kiley Law Group has recovered hundreds of millions of dollars on behalf of our clients.
 Our experience includes multiple medical malpractice awards of more than $10 million.
-Please contact us today for your free consultation if you believe medical negligence contributed in harm to you or the death of a loved one.
+Please contact us today for your free consultation if you believe medical negligence caused harm to you or the death of a loved one.

 At the very least, the failure to diagnose cervical cancer, or the misdiagnosis of cervical cancer, can lead to extensive medical costs.
 The Kiley Law Group has four decades of experience successfully representing medical malpractice victims.
 If you suspect medical negligence led to a late diagnosis of cervical cancer, please contact us today for a free consultation.

 Not counting some kinds of skin cancer, colorectal cancer is the third leading cause of cancer-related deaths in the United States.
 It is the third most common cancer in men and in women.
 Colon cancer can create physical, emotional and financial hardships and these challenges can be magnified due to late diagnosis and treatment.

 The death rate (the number of deaths per 100,000 people per year) from colorectal cancer has been dropping in both men and women for several decades.
 One reason is that colorectal polyps are now being found more often by screening and removed before they can develop into cancers, or cancers are being found earlier when they are easier to treat.
 The late diagnosis of colon cancer, or the misdiagnosis of the cancer, can increase the costs associated with treatment, as well as the risk of death.